ipincamp/radar-jentik-api/README.md

 ```

 This will start:
-- PostgreSQL 16 database on `localhost:5432`
+- PostgreSQL 16 with PostGIS 3.5 extension on `localhost:5432`

 2. **Run database migrations:**